antonio-valdez-arce/mediator/_posts/2014-11-07-big-family.markdown

 ## What they say: Mexican families are huge!

 All around i hear this and also jokes about it.
 But i can't say it's a lie.
 Taking my family as an example, from my father's side i have 7 uncles and 2 aunts and from my mother's side 3 uncles and 5 aunts.
-This gives me an unknown number of cousins sa every uncle and aunt have at least 3 children.
+This gives me an unknown number of cousins as every uncle and aunt have at least 3 children.

 We have a Whatsapp group with my cousins (father's side) and there are more than 50 memebers on the list, meaning the number of cousins at an age of having a phone.
 Everyday i wake up in the morning and i find more than 100 unread messages, it's amazing :)